Northern Health leads B.C. in licencing infractions for long-term care facilities - Burns Lake Lakes District News

 The report also notes NH does not report complaints for facilities licensed under the Hospital Act.

-In an emailed response communications officer with Northern Health Eryn Collins told The Interior News the healthcare provider is committed to continually improving the care it provides seniors.
+In an email to Black Press Media, NH spokesperson Eryn Collins said the healthcare provider is committed to continually improving the care it provides seniors.

 “Northern Health’s focus is on improving supports in the community to support seniors in remaining independent as long as possible, as our seniors are clear they want to age in place/live in their homes with support.
 These supports are aimed at keeping seniors in their home environments as long as possible, or in other accessible living environments, potentially including long term care.”

-In the email Collins added Northern Health’s smaller number of long-term care facilities, and smaller facilities due to geography and population can make the ‘complaints per thousand beds’ for the region appear disproportionately high.
+Collins added that NH’s smaller number of long-term care facilities, and smaller facilities due to geography and population can make the ‘complaints per thousand beds’ for the region appear disproportionately high.

 She said that, interpreted another way, NH facilities average approximately 3.3 infractions per inspection — comparable to that of other health regions.